jeanwsr/mokit-doc-mdbook/src/chap4-3.md

 case.

 There is also an exception that the basis set after '/' symbol matters.
-If RI (see Section 4.4.28) approximation is turned on, the auxiliary basis set will be automatically determined (by `automr`) according to the basis set.
-And if F12 (see Section 4.4.30) is turned on, the F12-CABS will be automatically determined (by `automr`) according to the basis set, too.
+If RI (see [Section 4.4.28](./chap4-4.md#4428-ri)) approximation is turned on, the auxiliary basis set will be automatically determined (by `automr`) according to the basis set.
+And if F12 (see [Section 4.4.30](./chap4-4.md#4430-f12)) is turned on, the F12-CABS will be automatically determined (by `automr`) according to the basis set, too.

 ## 4.3.1 GVB
 Generalized Valence Bond theory.

 Note that the original GAMESS source code can only deal with GVB up to 12 pairs.
-To go beyond that (which is routine type of calculation in `automr` of MOKIT), you need to modify the GAMESS source code, please read Section 4.4.10 carefully.
+To go beyond that (which is routine type of calculation in `automr` of MOKIT), you need to modify the GAMESS source code, please read [Section 4.4.10](./chap4-4.md#4410-gvb_prog) carefully.

 ## 4.3.2 CASSCF
 Complete Active Space Self-consistent Field.

 Currently excited state computations are not supported.
 Please read Section A2.3 for comments on excited state computations.
-Please read related keyword `CASSCF_prog` in Section 4.4.12.
+Please read related keyword [CASSCF_prog](./chap4-4.md#4412-casscf_prog) in Section 4.4.

 ## 4.3.3 CASCI
 Complete Active Space Configuration Interaction.

 CASCI can be viewed as the 0-th step of the CASSCF step, i.e. CASSCF without orbital optimization.
 It is always recommended to perform CASSCF rather than CASCI, expect for those who wish to compare the quality of different initial guesses, and/or do not want the CASSCF result.
-Please read related keyword `CASCI_prog` in Section 4.4.11.
+Please read related keyword [CASCI_prog](./chap4-4.md#4411-casci_prog) in Section 4.4.

 ## 4.3.4 DMRGSCF
 Here the keyword DMRGSCF actually means the DMRG-CASSCF method.
-Please also read Section 4.4.14 for related information.
+Please also read [DMRGSCF_prog](./chap4-4.md#4414-dmrgscf_prog) for related information.

 ## 4.3.5 DMRGCI
 Here the keyword DMRGCI actually means the DMRG-CASCI method.
-Please also read Section 4.4.13 for related information.
+Please also read [DMRGCI_prog](./chap4-4.md#4413-dmrgci_prog) for related information.

 DMRGCI can be viewed as the 0-th step of the DMRGSCF step, i.e. DMRGSCF without orbital optimization.
 It is always recommended to perform DMRGSCF rather than DMRGCI, expect for those who wish to compare the quality of different initial guesses, and/or do not want the DMRGSCF result.

 ## 4.3.6 NEVPT2
 Second order N-Electron Valence state Perturbation Theory based on the CASSCF reference.

-Please read related keyword `NEVPT2_prog` in Section 4.4.16.
+Please read related keyword [NEVPT2_prog](./chap4-4.md#4416-nevpt2_prog) in Section 4.4.

 ## 4.3.7 CASPT2
 Second order Perturbation Theory based on CASSCF reference.

 Generally speaking, NEVPT2 is more recommended than CASPT2 since there is no need for IP-EA shift, real or imaginary shift in NEVPT2.
-If you are really a fan of CASPT2, it is recommended to use CASPT2K instead, see Section 4.3.8 CASPT2K.
-Please read related keyword CASPT2_prog in Section 4.4.15.
+If you are really a fan of CASPT2, it is recommended to use [CASPT2K](#438-caspt2k) instead.
+Please read related keyword [CASPT2_prog](./chap4-4.md#4415-caspt2_prog) in Section 4.4.

 ## 4.3.8 CASPT2K
 Second order Perturbation Theory based on CASSCF reference.